 These are just two examples of existing customers doubling down on HPE GreenLake platform to address new needs.
 We see this as an important endorsement of the valuable role HPE GreenLake plays in our customers' IT strategy.
 At the edge, we continue to drive innovation with our solutions.
 Aruba had an impressive quarter with revenue rising 12% year-over-year and orders increasing more than 15% for the seventh consecutive quarter.

-In Q3, Aruba announced new AIOps capabilities to reduce the time IT teams spent on manual tasks like network troubleshooting, performance unit and security enforcement.
-These new AI basin sites leverage Aruba's industry-leading data lake from more than 120,000 Aruba users who are now on the HP Connect platform to enhance visibility, operations and the user experience.
+In Q3, Aruba announced new AIOps capabilities to reduce the time IT teams spent on manual tasks like network troubleshooting, performance tuning and security enforcement.
+These new AI basing sites leverage Aruba's industry-leading data lake from more than 120,000 Aruba users who are now on the HP Connect platform to enhance visibility, operations and the user experience.

 Our Edge technology was on display early this month as we created a secure network to power the Birmingham Commonwealth Games 2022 in the UK.
 Aruba provided the games network connecting thousands of staffs and volunteers and over 4,400 athletes across 20 venues and 38 concurrent events to ensure smooth execution of the games.